-Each day a principal is responsible for keeping a school safe and running smoothly.
+Each day a principal of a school is responsible for keeping the school safe and running smoothly.
 A principal may be needed to perform duties that are also performed by teachers, such as lunch duty, recess monitoring, hall duty, or on occasion, covering a class while a teacher is in a meeting.
 A principal also has the daily duty of dealing with any discipline issues in the school, while making overall decisions that could affect the entire school.

 Though being a principal can be a difficult experience, it can also be rewarding.
 Principal jobs can lead to positions in the school board or in specially appointed positions in other school districts.
-Principal jobs are expected to show a six percent growth overall through the year 2022.
-This may vary slightly by area, but is promising within the job market.
+Principal jobs at the elementary, middle and high-school levels are expected to show a 4% growth overall through the year 2029, according to the U.S. Bureau of Labor Statistics (BLS).

 Education Requirements for School Principals

 Typically, a school principal will be required to have one to five years of experience teaching in a specific subject area or general grade level.
-This means that a principal must have valid teaching certification along with at least Bachelor's Degree.
+This means that a principal must have valid teaching certification.

-The great majority of principals will also need a Master's Degree in education, educational leadership, or in educational administration.
-Along with the higher level degree, principals will also need to earn administrative credentials through their state.
+Principals will also need a master's degree in education, educational leadership or educational administration.
+Along with the higher-level degree, principals will also need to earn administrative credentials through their state.
 Each state can create their own requirements beyond the basics of a degree, so check with the local district before making definitive plans.

-Tests to Pass for Becoming a School Principal
+Tests to Pass to Become a School Principal

-The administration level tests are much like teacher proficiency exams, however they focus specifically on administrative elements (budgeting, applicable laws, leadership skills, etc.).
-A test is available at all levels, elementary, middle, and high school.
+A test is available at all levels, elementary, middle and high school.
 Scores for such tests are set by the state or district and can vary from area to area.
-Some districts will allow a principal to be hired with a Master's Degree in any form of leadership, but the basic teaching degree and certification are required.
+Some districts will allow a principal to be hired with a master's degree in any form of leadership, but the basic teaching degree and certification are required.